The student’s extravagant lifestyle shocked many, especially after Canadian media learned that his father was a Taoist leader in China.

 Lu’s girlfriend was traumatized but not injured.
 The suspects didn’t take Lu’s car or his wallet but asked for ransom after they kidnapped him.
 Police haven’t disclosed the ransom amount, who it was made to, or whether it was paid.

-From the photo of Lu that York Regional Police posted on Facebook, one could see Lu’s wealthy lifestyle.
-He was wearing a black Gucci hooded sweatshirt that retails for about $1,500 and Givenchy sneakers valued at about $490.
+The photo of Lu that the York Regional Police posted on Facebook shows his wealthy lifestyle.
+He is wearing a black Gucci hooded sweatshirt that retails for about $1,500 and Givenchy sneakers valued at about $490.

-As police searched for Lu and his abductors, Canadian resident Dave Wynn discovered Lu, with his hands duct-taped together, on March 26 in front of his home in the Gravenhurst neighbourhood.
+As police searched for Lu and his abductors, Canadian resident Dave Wynn discovered Lu, with his hands duct-taped together, on March 26 in front of March 26in the Gravenhurst neighborhood.

 Local media YorkRegion.com reported that Lu was transported northward after being kidnapped.
 At some point along the way, he was moved to another vehicle.
-Lu managed to jump out of the captors’ moving car and escaped by hiding in nearby bushes.
+Lu managed to jump out of the captor’s moving car and escape by hiding in nearby bushes.
 He eventually wandered into Wynn’s yard.

 Lu went to the hospital and was released after receiving treatment for some injuries.